uldrensov/Screeps_stuff/README.md

 ### Adding new rooms:
 * In SOFTDATA.js, increase the [roomcount] property by 1
 * Modify the object ID arrays by adding new data pertaining to the newly annexed room
-* Expand each of the unit body part 2D-arrays by 1 element, and populate each with the desired role-based body part configurations
+* Expand each of the unit body-part 2D-arrays by 1 element, and populate them with the desired role-based body part configurations

 ### Maintenance:
 * Unit spawns, deaths, and other important events are recorded to the console; check it from time to time